History of slavery in the Netherlands: Slavery on Curaçao

 In 1662, Spain made an asiento with Domingo Grillo and Ambrosio Lomelino to trade slaves from Africa.
-Grillo and Lomelino hired the GWC to transport slaves from the African coast to South America.
-In the contract with GWC, it was stipulated that the Dutch would deliver 24,000 slaves in 7 years, approximately 3,500 slaves per year, in which, Curaçao would function as transfer port.
+Grillo and Lomelino hired the WIC to transport slaves from the African coast to South America.
+In the contract with WIC, it was stipulated that the Dutch would deliver 24,000 slaves in 7 years, approximately 3,500 slaves per year, in which, Curaçao would function as transfer port.
 In reality, these amounts were not feasible, with an average of only 700 slaves delivered annually.

 On Curaçao, the slaves were subjected to a quality control.
 Slaves were assessed according to a so-called pieza de Indias, an evaluation of a slave's labour capacity.
 Then the slaves were sold to Spanish traders and transported to the Spanish colonies.
 Due to the asiento trade, the Dutch Republic had between 1660 and 1690 roughly 30% of the total slave trade.
 In the period of 1658 to 1674, an estimated 45,700 slaves were transported to the Americas, however, this was relatively little compared to the total number of slaves transported.

 The Coymans asiento became an important factor in the Dutch slave trade.
 Balthasar Coymans (1652–1686) led a branch of the Dutch trade house Coymans in Cádiz.
 He started a smear campaign against Venetian Nicolas Porcio who was at the time owner of the asiento.
 Coymans smear campaign was successful, and in 1685, he obtained the monopoly to trade slaves to the Spanish colonies.
-He also enlisted the GWC to ship the slaves from Africa.
+He also enlisted the WIC to ship the slaves from Africa.
 This meant that the Spanish slave trade was entirely operated by the Dutch.
 Coymans was required to deliver 3,000 piezas annually, however, in the first 3 years, only 4,896 piezas instead of 9,000 were delivered.
 Coymans died in 1686 and the Spanish lost faith in his successor and in granted the asiento back to Nicolas Porcio in 1688.

-In 1689, the GWC declared Curaçao an open market.
+In 1689, the WIC declared Curaçao an open market.
 Merchants from all nationalities were now welcome, however now that trade could only take place on the free market, there was no trade possible with the Spanish colonies.
-In 1689 and 1691, the GWC did have a few contracts with Porcio; however, the numbers were less than before.
+In 1689 and 1691, the WIC did have a few contracts with Porcio; however, the numbers were less than before.
 In 1697, there was a contract with Real Compañía de Cacheu, the successor of Porcio, for the delivery of 2,500 to 3,000 slaves per year, but Curaçao did no longer serve as a transfer port.
 In 1699 this contract was extended for another 2 years.

 In the 18th century, the slave trade grew enormously.
-There were years in which more than 100,000 slaves were transported.
+There were years in which more than 100,000 slaves were transported by Dutch slavers.
 However, the French and the British had taken over the position of the Dutch Republic.
 The Dutch Republic also found the slave trade to be very not profitable.
 This was partly due to the high mortality rate among the slaves when crossing the ocean; 30% of the slaves died on board the ships.